CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/create-srns-clc.md

 }}}

 ### Article Overview
-This article explains how to deploy both production site and recovery site SafeHaven Replication Node(SRN)s in CenturyLink Cloud.
+This article explains how to deploy both production site and recovery site SafeHaven Replication Node(SRN)s in Lumen Cloud.
 SRN resides in both production and DR datacenters and work in pairs.
 A single SafeHaven Cluster can have upto 64 SRN's registered.
-This article explains how to deploy SRN in CenturyLink Cloud Production Datacenter and Recovery Datacenter.
+This article explains how to deploy SRN in Lumen Cloud Production Datacenter and Recovery Datacenter.

 ### Requirements
-1. Login access to the CenturyLink Cloud Portal at https://control.ctl.io.
+1. Login access to the Lumen Cloud Portal at https://control.ctl.io.
-2. Internet access on the Production and Recovery SRNs in CenturyLink Cloud once it is deployed.
+2. Internet access on the Production and Recovery SRNs in Lumen Cloud once it is deployed.

 ### Assumptions
-This article assumes that the user has login access to the CenturyLink Cloud Portal.
+This article assumes that the user has login access to the Lumen Cloud Portal.

-### Deploy the SafeHaven Repliation Node(SRN) in CenturyLink Cloud
+### Deploy the SafeHaven Repliation Node(SRN) in Lumen Cloud
-1. Login to Centurylink Cloud portal with your ceredentials - https://control.ctl.io/
+1. Login to Lumen Cloud portal with your ceredentials - https://control.ctl.io/
 2. Change the subaccount if needed by clicking on top of the screen.
 3. Click on the Datacenter that is required to be the Production Datacenter.
 4. Create a Group(Optional):